 How do you switch from natalizumab to alemtuzumab? #ClinicSpeak #MSBlog #MSResearch

 “With an induction agent, such as alemtuzumab, things are more complicated because we can’t reverse its action hence we have to be confident that there is no carry-over PML.
 Why am I so concerned?
 Simple, if you develop carry-over PML post-alemtuzumab before reconstitution of your immune system your are likely to succumb to the PML.
-I am aware of one person already who has died under these circumstances.
 The reason for this is that we have to rely on a functioning immune system to clear the virus, in particular a population of cells called CD8+ cytotoxic T-lymphocytes (CTLs).
 As you can see from the graph below CD8+ lymphocytes take many months to reconstitute and even at 12 months, the time you would be due your second course of alemtuzumab, they are not back to normal.”

 |From Coles et al. Multiple Sclerosis 1998; 4:232-238.|

 “The pivotal questions are: (1) how long is the period of asymptomatic PML and (2) can we be confident in excluding asymptomatic PML by simply doing a lumbar puncture for spinal fluid JCV DNA detection and an MRI for suspicious lesions?
 I suspect not.
 The process that underlies the development of PML is long and complicated.
 The JC virus has to acquire several mutations to be able to cause PML; acquiring mutations takes time typically more than 12-24 months.
 Once the virus has acquired the mutations it must then infect the glial cells within the brain and start dividing and spreading.
 This initial infection must start microscopically below the threshold of detection by MRI and spinal fluid analysis.
 So simply switching to alemtuzumab without a break from natalizumab is risky; how risky is difficult to say at present.”